Kashu7100/Kashu7100.github.io/_pages/about.md

 If you are interested in working with me, please fill this [form](https://docs.google.com/forms/d/e/1FAIpQLSfIDyDjhTPRprIR2trm5ql2WRbSzq47pnJEm0RxfY71weqzYg/viewform) from our group (and mention me in `relevant information`)!

-To reduce barriers to starting research or pursuing a Ph.D. in my focus area, I am available on the [Xplane Slack](https://xplane.jp/about_slack/) to answer any questions related to Ph.D. applications.
+To help lower barriers to research and Ph.D. applications in my field, I'm available on the [Xplane Slack](https://xplane.jp/about_slack/) to answer any related questions.

 <script data-name="BMC-Widget" data-cfasync="false" src="https://cdnjs.buymeacoffee.com/1.0.0/widget.prod.min.js" data-id="kashuyamazk" data-description="Support me on Buy me a coffee!" data-message="" data-color="#40DCA5" data-position="Right" data-x_margin="18" data-y_margin="18"></script>